bradlipovsky/bradlipovsky.github.io/_teaching/2019-Iceland-Fieldtrip.md

 # Preliminary Itinerary
 ### August 24
 Depart Boston in the evening.
 This is a red eye flight, you will not get a good nights sleep, so be well rested to start!
+Flight info:  Iceland Air flight 630  24 AUG    Departs Boston     9:05 pm arrives  6:05 am +1day

 ### Day 1, August 25
 Upon the group’s arrival we will be greeted by our guide and start the day with a day tour around Reykjanes Peninsula.
 We will visit the bridge between the plates, geothermal springs, a lighthouse and pillow basalts / pahoehoe flows.
 Spend the night in Reykjavik at Reykjavik City Hostel.